How to Lose Weight When You Don’t Have Any Willpower

 A few years ago, I discovered that I could lose weight and I could do it without dieting or crazy exercise regimens.

 If you are feeling hopeless, I want to share some hopeful news.
 It really is possible to eat in a way that not only makes you feel good; it can help you maintain a healthy weight–without willpower or being hungry.

 However, it is possible to eat in a new way and retrain your brain and your body to work together so you can eat well and NEVER feel deprived.

-Diet as a Way to Eat to be Healthy Versus a Way to Lose Weight
+Diet as a way to eat to be healthy

 I started this post with a reference to diet.
 When most people think of diet they think in terms of losing weight, as if that is the only reason to change the way you eat.